 NBA Suspends Naji Marshall, P.J.
 Washington, and Jusuf Nurkić Following Mavericks-Suns Altercation

-PORTLAND — The NBA has suspended Dallas Mavericks forwards Naji Marshall and P.J.
-Washington, along with Phoenix Suns center Jusuf Nurkić, for their roles in an on-court altercation during the Mavs’ 98-89 win over Phoenix at Footprint Center.
+The NBA has suspended Dallas Mavericks forwards Naji Marshall and P.J.
+Washington, along with Phoenix Suns center Jusuf Nurkić, for their roles in an on-court altercation during the Mavericks’ 98-89 victory over the Suns at Footprint Center on Tuesday night.

-Marshall received a four-game, while Nurkic was suspended for three games.
-Washington was handed a one-game suspension for escalating the incident.
-The league announced the penalties Thursday.
-Each player was suspended without pay.
+Marshall received a four-game suspension without pay, while Nurkić was suspended three games without pay.
+Washington received a one-game suspension for his involvement in escalating the situation.
+The league officially announced the penalties Thursday after a review of the incident.

-The altercation occurred with just over nine minutes remaining in the third quarter following an offensive foul by Nurkic.
-As tensions flared, Nurkić struck Marshall on the head with his arm, prompting Marshall to retaliate with a punch that connected with Nurkić’s face.
-As players and officials attempted to defuse the situation, Washington intervened and shoved Nurkić to the ground.
+The altercation unfolded with just over nine minutes remaining in the third quarter following an offensive foul called against Nurkić.
+After the whistle, tensions flared when Nurkić struck Marshall across the head with his arm.
+In retaliation, Marshall swung and connected a punch to Nurkić’s face.
+As players and officials rushed in to try to de-escalate the situation, Washington became involved by shoving Nurkić to the ground.

 Marshall and Washington will begin serving their suspensions Thursday night when the Mavericks visit the Portland Trail Blazers.
 Dallas is already without Luka Dončić (left calf strain) and Danté Exum (right wrist surgery) in the backcourt.
 Not having Washington or Marshall will only make overcoming injuries more challenging.